waikato-datamining/paddleclas/2.6.2_cuda12.3/README.md

 ## Caching

-Detectron2 will download pretrained models and cache them locally.
+PaddleClas will download pretrained models and cache them locally.
 To avoid having to download them constantly, you can the cache directory to the host machine:

 * when running the container as `root`